 Toys are required to meet the acoustic standard set by the American Society of Testing and Materials (ASTM), which states that the sound-pressure level produced by toys shall not exceed 85 dB at 50 cm from the surface of the toy.
 While ASTM has acknowledged that 25 cm would be considered an average use distance for toys, they found 50 cm was a superior distance for measurement.
 And while there is no known sound limits that apply specifically for children, ASTM bases compliance on OSHA and U.S. military noise level limits for adults.
 According to SHA, “ASTM's testing standard is unreasonable.
 Toys should be tested based on how a child would play with it, not how an adult would play with it.
 If you watch a child playing with a sound-producing toy you will see them hold it close to their face, next to their ears, which is much closer than a child's arm's length of approximately 10 inches (25 cm), let alone 50 cm for an adult.”, explains Kathy Webb, Executive Director of SHA.

-Because of COVID-19, you may find yourself shopping online or spending less time toy shopping at your favorite store this year.
-Most online stores are offering generous return policies this year so if you find yourself with a loud toy and you’d rather keep your house a little quieter during COVID quarantine time, you can either return it or there are a few other options that SHA recommends will make it quieter in your house this holiday season; most toys have a volume control and you can adjust to the lowest setting; apply clear packing tape over the speaker of the toy; or remove the batteries.
+Since we are still in the midst of COVID-19, you may find yourself shopping online or spending less time toy shopping at your favorite store this year.
+Most online stores offer generous return policies, so if you find yourself with a loud toy and you’d rather keep your house a little quieter, you can either return it or there are a few other options that SHA recommends will make it quieter in your house this holiday season; most toys have a volume control and you can adjust to the lowest setting; apply clear packing tape over the speaker of the toy; or remove the batteries.
 All these measures will reduce the sound level enough to make your child’s toy ear-safe.